MicrosoftDocs/windows-itpro-docs/windows/manage/prerequisites-for-windows-store-for-business.md

 -   IT Pros that are administering Store for Business need a browser compatible with Store for Business running on a PC or mobile device.
 Supported browsers include: Internet Explorer 10 or later, Microsoft Edge, or current versions of Chrome or Firefox.

--   Employees using apps from Store for Business need Windows 10, Version 1511 running on a PC or mobile device.
+-   Employees using apps from Store for Business need Windows 10, version 1511 running on a PC or mobile device.

 Microsoft Azure Active Directory (AD) accounts for your employees: